Our Approach to Vulnerability Management

 Tracking and resolving vulnerabilities

-To maximize the efficiency and effectiveness of our vulnerability management program, we integrate the processes we use to identify vulnerabilities with a centralized internal ticketing and escalation system.
-Specifically, regardless of whether a vulnerability is identified through one of our scanning tools or one of the other avenues we have discussed above, a dedicated ticket is created for each vulnerability and is assigned to the relevant product team for resolution in accordance with the SLOs we have published in our Security Bug Fix Policy.
+We use an internal ticketing and escalation system to track all vulnerabilities that we’ve discovered and aim to fix.
+Specifically, regardless of whether a vulnerability is identified through one of our scanning tools or one of the other avenues we have discussed above, a dedicated ticket is created for each vulnerability and is assigned to the relevant product team for resolution.
+The remediation service-level objectives (SLOs) we have published in our Security Bug Fix Policy are tracked for each vulnerability.

-Our security team provides oversight of this process and works with product and infrastructure teams to ensure accuracy of vulnerabilities, answer remediation questions, and ensure all vulnerabilities are resolved in compliance with our SLO commitments.
+Our security team provides oversight of this process and works with product and infrastructure teams to ensure accuracy of vulnerabilities and answer remediation questions.

 Once a fix for a vulnerability is developed, it is tested thoroughly and then, in the case of our cloud products, incorporated into our CI/CD pipeline for deployment.
-For server and data center products, fixes are rolled into a new release and deployed with other fixes on a regular bases in accordance with our standard release cadence.
+For Data Center products, fixes are rolled into a new release and deployed with other fixes on a regular basis in accordance with our standard release cadence.
 Vulnerability tickets from scanning tools are automatically closed when subsequent re-scans do not find the vulnerability.
-Vulnerability tickets from manual findings are closed by product, infrastructure, or security team members when the fix has been deployed to production.
+Vulnerability tickets from manual findings are closed by product, infrastructure, or security team members when the fix has been made available to customers.

 Preventing vulnerabilities during the development process